Cray-HPE/docs-csm/operations/rack_resiliency/ConfigMaps.md

 # Rack Resiliency ConfigMaps

-Rack Resiliency Service uses two configmaps in the reack-resiliency namespace for monitoring and tracking the status of critical services.
+Rack Resiliency Service uses two configmaps in the rack-resiliency namespace for monitoring and tracking the status of critical services.
 The configmaps are named as:
-- rrs-mon-static
+* rrs-mon-static
-- rrs-mon-dynamic
+* rrs-mon-dynamic

 ## 1. Functionalities of the configmaps

 ### 1.1 Static ConfigMap:
-- Stores the name and type of all the critical services to be monitored along with their namespaces.
+* Stores the name and type of all the critical services to be monitored along with their namespaces.
-- Stores the monitoring intervals for critical services.
+* Stores the monitoring intervals for critical services.
 This is stored both for ceph services and kubernetes services.

 ### 1.2 Dynamic ConfigMap
-- For each critical service during every monitoring interval following fields are updated:
+* For each critical service during every monitoring interval following fields are updated:
-  - status: Whether the service is configured on the system
+  * status: Whether the service is configured on the system
-  - balanced: Whether the service is spread across the zones
+  * balanced: Whether the service is spread across the zones
-- During every monitoriung interval zone information is updated for:
+* During every monitoring interval zone information is updated for:
-  - kubernetes: name and staus of nodes.
+  * kubernetes: name and status of nodes.
-  - ceph: name and status of nodes and osds.
+  * ceph: name and status of nodes and osds.

-## 2. Veiwing ConfigMap
+## 2. Viewing ConfigMap

 ### 2.1 Static ConfigMap